THE RESPIRATORY SYSTEM

 Cell Types in Alveoli

-- Squamous (Type I) Alveolar Cells: 95% of surface area; thin, broad; rapid gaseous diffusion
+| Squamous (Type I) Alveolar Cells | 95% | Thin, broad; rapid gaseous diffusion |

-- Cuboidal (Type II) Alveolar Cells: 5% of surface area; repair damaged cells; secrete pulmonary surfactant
+| Cuboidal (Type II) Alveolar Cells | 5% | Repair damaged cells; secrete pulmonary surfactant |

-- Alveolar Macrophages (Dust Cells): Most numerous; phagocytosis of debris, dust, bacteria
+| Alveolar Macrophages (Dust Cells) | Most numerous | Phagocytosis of debris, dust, bacteria |

 Functions of Alveoli